-The berry stitch (BS) seemed hard at first, but once I got the rhythm down, it really wasn’t that hard.
-It’s kind of like a double crochet on steroids.
+The berry stitch seemed hard at first, but once I got the rhythm down, it really wasn’t that hard at all.
+It’s kind of like a treble crochet on steroids.
 To crochet a berry stitch, yarn over your hook, insert hook into the desired stitch, yarn over, pull it through, yarn over again, and then pull that through just one loop.
 Now yarn over again, insert your hook into the exact same stitch, yarn over, pull through, yarn over again, and then pull it through all five loops on the hook.
-That’s one berry stitch, or as I nicknamed it, the yarn-over-palooza stitch.
+That’s one berry stitch!

 Row Pattern: Alternating rows of single crochet and berry stitch/ single crochet.

 Chain 79 (or another odd number), chain 1 extra, turn.

 Row 1: Single Crochet all the way across.
 Chain 1, turn.

 Row 2: Single crochet into the second stitch from the end.

 Berry stitch into the next stitch (see stitch info above) then single crochet into the next stitch.

 Repeat the single and berry stitches all the way across.
 Your last stitch should always be a single crochet.